 An easy and fascinating way to experience the most authentic soul of the mountain in winter, discovering landscapes and enchanting panoramas, enjoying silence and nature far from the main tourist flows.

 On our site you will find snowshoeing of all kinds: daytime, night-time, for beginners, for trained people, with or without meal included.
-Have a look at the snowshoe list down below later on!
 But keep reading now because we have made for you a list of useful tips and suggestions to get ready experience in the snow!

 Preparation for Snowshoeing